MovingPlanetsAround/ABIE/README.md

 ### Accelerate ABIE using CUDA/GPU

-`ABIE` supports GPU acceleration.
+When `ABIE` is being installed, the `setup.py` script will automatically determine whether your machine has CUDA GPUs or not.
+If GPUs are presented in the machine, it will automatically turn on the relevant compilation flags.
+This could also be done manually if you wish to use `ABIE` as a C library instead.
 For large `N` systems (N>512), using the GPU could result in substential speed up.
-To enable the GPU support, modify the `Makefile` from
+To enable the GPU support, modify the `src/Makefile` from

 ```Makefile
 GPU = 0